MohsinKhalidDar/retail-demand-forecasting/README.md

 streamlit run dashboard/app.py
 ```

-Open `http://localhost:8501`.
+Open `demaniq.streamlit.app`.
 The first training run creates a demo CSV in `data/raw/`, a SQLite database, engineered features, a model artifact, and evaluation metrics.

 ## Use your own data